DPhil candidate in systems neuroscience

 I obtained an MSci degree in neuroscience from University College London working in the lab of Professor Michael Häusser.
 There I studied the role of cerebellar mossy fibre terminals in coordinating locomotion.
 I then moved to Oxford to join the Wellcome Trust 4 year PhD program, conducting a short project in theoretical neuroscience with Rafal Bogacz before joining the lab of Michael Kohl to study barrel cortex computations in vivo.

-I currently work in the Packer and Kohl groups focusing on the contribution of cortical interneurons to sensory guided behavior.
+I currently work in the Packer group focusing on the contribution of cortical neurons to sensory guided behavior.
 To study this, I use in vivo 2-photon calcium imaging, in conjunction with holographic optical stimulation, to simultaneously read and write neural activity.
-I hope that the outcome of my research will be a better understanding of the role of individual interneurons in sensory processing and decision making.
+I hope that the outcome of my research will be a better understanding of the role of individual neurons in sensory processing and decision making.